 - You may claim some or all of your credit in advance to lower your monthly health insurance premiums.

 - Or, you can claim the credit in full for the year with your tax return.

 The Premium Tax Credit is refundable.
-If the credit amount you use throughout the year is less than your final credit amount at the end of the year, the difference will be refunded to you.
-If you use more than your final credit amount, you may have to pay back the difference with your tax return.
-If you choose to claim the credit in full, the Premium Tax Credit will either lower your tax bill or increase your tax refund.
+If the credit amount you use throughout the year is less than your final credit amount at the end of the year, the difference will used to lower the tax that you owe or increase your refund.
+If the credit that is calculated on your tax return is less that what you actually received, you may have to pay back the difference with your tax return.
+If you eligible and choose to claim the credit in full, the Premium Tax Credit will either lower your tax bill or increase your tax refund.